 I have a passion to help young people achieve the best outcomes for them personally to help reach their aspirations.
 Seeing the transformation from when someone first starts their journey with us to end the result (often in a years time) is amazing and truly inspirational.

-Rachael Logan –Support Work Team Leader
+Rachael Logan –Support Team Manager

 Rachael started out her professional career working in the travel industry.
 Her abilities were quickly recognised and she had numerous promotions, eventually becoming TV advertising manager.
 She left to have a family and in that period studied for a degree in health and social care and completing numerous placements.
 She was super keen to support people, so her next role was in housing support, where she was put in charge of a portfolio of around 120 properties, but never quite feeling like she was making a positive difference to people’s lives.
 She joined Moving on Durham in 2015, initially as a part-time support worker, before moving into the team leader role in 2019.